 The system/application does not implement an effective password throttling mechanism.

-The adversary possesses a list of known Windows user accounts and corresponding passwords that may exist on the target.
+The adversary possesses a list of known user accounts and corresponding passwords that may exist on the target.

 Skills Required